 Cordless drills are the most efficient means of making holes in wood, plastic, metal, or brick walls.
-This is a roundup of the best cordless drills to perfectly complete all your DIY or professional tasks.
+This is a roundup of the best cordless drills under $200 to perfectly complete all your DIY or professional tasks.

 Cordless drills don’t generally have as much power and torque as most electric hard-wired drills.
 However, nothing can beat the convenience and efficiency of cordless drills.
 Furthermore, in recent years, due to the use of lithium-ion batteries, cordless drills have become almost as powerful as corded drills.

 Whether you’re handling some DIY construction task or need a portable drill for a professional task, cordless drills are simply the most convenient.
-In this article, we have rounded up some of the best cordless drills that are easy to use while still packing some serious punch in terms of power.
+In this article, we have rounded up some of the best cordless drills under $200 that are easy to use while still packing some serious punch in terms of power.

 Best Overall 20V Cordless Drill